Does Prozac Work For Dogs? | My Experience | Help & Advice

 Honestly, when our vet first suggested Prozac, I was against it.
 As a mental health therapist, I know about Prozac and know how powerful a drug it is.
 However, I also knew that Tristan needed help that I couldn't give him.
 I had tried everything that I could to reduce his anxiety, and apart from moving to a state where there is less severe weather and fewer people around, I did everything in my power to help him.

 I can honestly say now that I am glad he is on Prozac and I see a big change in his behavior.
 I think it helped his anxiety tremendously and it didn't change his personality, which is something I was worried about.
 He is the same loving, happy dog with a big personality, just with less anxiety.
 He still gets scared when he hears loud noises, but it doesn't last for hours like it used to.
 It only lasts as long as the event lasts, which is acceptable to me.

-If your dog has severe anxiety and you've tried behavioral modification and the things I've tried (blanketing the sound, white noise, etc.) and they didn't work, it might help to talk to your veterinarian about what you can do.
-For us, Prozac helped Tristan for the better.
+If your dog has severe anxiety and you've tried behavioral modification and the things I've tried (blanketing the sound, white noise, etc.) and they didn't work, it might help to talk to your veterinarian about what you can do and if medication combined with behavioral training can help.